 3. The alleged Goldman Sachs London fancy dress party 2004

 This alleged party appears to have become an urban myth.
-Anderson claims that Goldman’s 2004 Christmas party was notorious at the time and involved a fight between a Goldman banker dressed as a chav and a Goldman banker dressed as a dalmation.
+Anderson claims that Goldman's 2004 Christmas party involved a fight between a Goldman banker dressed as a chav and a Goldman banker dressed as a dalmation.
+Share on twitter

 Goldman declined to comment.

 As with Deutsche, Goldman has been accused of inviting call girls to its Christmas parties in the past.
 At a sex discrimination tribunal in 2010, one former US employee alleged that female escorts were invited to the 2007 sales Christmas party and they turned up in, “short black skirts, strapless tops and Santa hats.”

 4. The RBS leveraged finance group Christmas party of 2001

 In 2001, RBS's leveraged finance group threw a Brazilian-themed Christmas party in the Oxo Tower.
 Share on twitter There, it was said that John Hourican, the current investment banking CEO, astounded everyone with his excellent Samba dancing in the company of two Brazilian dancers, Solange and Danda.

 5. The Deutsche Bank Christmas parties of 2009

 By 2009, most banks had opted to have more subdued staff parties.
 Deutsche Bank, however, ran an open bar for its US employees at 230 Fifth, an elite New York lounge.
 This was said to be followed by an after party at a nearby saloon bar at which 100 bankers allegedly engaged in ‘car-bomb races’ and some vomited on the floor.